Banjo Paterson and Henry Lawson once had a poetry slam

 Whilst we “blow the cool tobacco-smoke and watch the white wreaths pass.”

-Fun fact: some think that H.H.C.C was really Lawson in disguise, hence the ridiculous name.
-Francis Kenna was the next lightweight in the ring with Banjo, of the Overflow.
-Here’s a few stanzas:
+Francis Kenna was the next contender in the ring with Banjo, of the Overflow.
+Here are a few stanzas:

 To the vision land I can go, and I often think of the “Banjo” —